This guidance is for households across Jersey to encourage good ventilation to help improve the health and wellbeing of Islanders.

 Ventilation is the provision of fresh, clean air to a room or building.

-Infectious diseases like COVID-19 can be spread by breathing in airborne particles and aerosols.
+Infectious diseases can be spread by breathing in airborne particles and aerosols.
 By improving ventilation, we can help to reduce transmission.

 The benefits of good ventilation:

 - brings in fresh, clean air